Key Account Manager: Are You Armed With a Strong Pricing Strategy? 🔩

 They are often the person stuck between a customer (and increasingly often a skilled procurement executive) and a demanding business of their own.
 Thus, these two entities have quite diverging criteria of success usually – the procurement officer is to drive down prices / and or extract more value from the supplier – and the business itself seeks to do the opposite (or deliver more value and maintain or increase profitability).

-Of course, the procurement professional can be often self-defeating by just focusing purely on price – we will cover that in a future blog.
-In this blog, we discuss whether the key account manager is supported in your business and whether they are supported in pricing tactics when they go into a big negotiation.
+Of course, the procurement professional can be often self-defeating by just focusing purely on price (we will cover that in our future blog).
+In this blog, we will discuss whether the key account manager is supported in your business and whether they are supported in pricing tactics when they go into a big negotiation.

-The Key Account Managers and sales representatives responsibilities include building leads, building relationships, completing and submitting tender proposals, negotiating with customers, seeking resigns and also defending value and pricing pressure without any guidance or education on strategies of pricing.
+The responsibilities of the Key Account Managers and sales representatives include building leads, building relationships, completing and submitting tender proposals, negotiating with customers, seeking resigns and also defending value and pricing pressure without any guidance or education on strategies of pricing.

 Definition of key account manager

 KAM is the process of creating long-term ties with the company’s most valuable accounts.
 Hence, these accounts make up the majority of the business’ income.
-In effect, to bring buyers into business partners, a key account manager (KAM) typically provides dedicated resources, unique offers, and periodic meetings.
+To bring buyers into business partners, a key account manager (KAM) typically provides dedicated resources, unique offers, and periodic meetings.

 Not only do KAMs find creative ways to meet the client’s challenges and opportunities, but they also present reports about the client’s progress to key stakeholders.